Office of Research Oversight

 The research staff will assist you with the "Informed Consent Form" that goes over these facts so you can decide whether or not you want to take part in the study.
 You should take your time when you read the Informed Consent Form.
 If you have questions, ask the research staff to explain.
 It may be helpful to talk with your family members, friends, or your health care providers before you make a decision.

 If you decide to take part in the study, you will be asked to sign the informed consent form.
 However, the informed consent process is more than just signing a piece of paper.
 It is a process that goes on throughout the study.
 During the course of the study, you may be told of new findings, benefits or risks.
 At that time, you can decide whether or not to continue your participation in the study.
 You may change your mind and leave the study before it starts or leave at any time during the study or the follow-up period.

 How Does ORO Protect Me?

-ORO is responsible for oversight of compliance with VA and other Federal requirements for the conduct of research in VA.
-Created by statute in 2003, ORO’s jurisdiction includes the protection of human research subjects, laboratory animal welfare, research safety, research laboratory security, research information protection, research misconduct, and governmentwide debarment for research impropriety.
-The ORO Executive Director has the statutory authority to halt research found to pose imminent risks to participants.
-ORO conducts comprehensive, focused, and for-cause reviews of VHA research programs to assess compliance with policies and procedures.
-ORO’s duties also include investigating complaints about VA research studies.
+ORO provides oversight of compliance with VA and other Federal requirements for the conduct of research in VA.
+Created by statute in 2003, ORO’s jurisdiction includes oversight of compliance with requirements pertaining to the protection of human research subjects, laboratory animal welfare, research safety, research laboratory security, research information security, investigations of research misconduct, and governmentwide debarment for research impropriety.
+ORO conducts proactive and for-cause reviews of VHA research programs to assess for compliance with applicable policies and procedures.